New Here? Get the Free Newsletter

 How is that possible?
 In short, it’s possible because the annuitant gives up the right to keep the money once he dies.
 If you buy a SPIA and die the next day, the money is gone.
 Your heirs don’t get to keep it — the insurance company does.
 And the insurance company uses (most of) that money to fund the payouts on SPIAs purchased by people who are still living.

-In essence, SPIA purchasers who die before their life expectancy end up funding the retirement of SPIA purchasers who live past their life expectancy.
+In essence, SPIA purchasers who die before reaching their life expectancy end up funding the retirement of SPIA purchasers who live past their life expectancy.

 But I Want to Leave Something to My Heirs!